carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### *Official logo of The Carpentries*

-The Carpentries (https://carpentries.org/), brings Software, Data, and Library Carpentry together under an umbrella to teach foundational computational, coding, and data science skills to researchers worldwide.
+The Carpentries (https://carpentries.org/), brings Software and Data Carpentry together under an umbrella to teach foundational computational, coding, and data science skills to researchers worldwide.
 We are a diverse, global community of volunteer Instructors, helpers, Trainers, Maintainers, champions, member organizations, supporters, and staffs.

 #### CarpentryCon 2018 and Conference Cheatsheet